dpcons/DPCons/README.md

 I'm a tech enthusiast with passion for **IoT**, **AI** and **Development**.
 I'm a community addicted person and I like to help and participate in Community events as speaker, mentor or organizer.
 I'm speaking at several conferences around the world.
 I like food, travel and networking with people.
-I'm also a gospel singer and choir director, but this is another history... ;)
+I'm also a gospel singer and choir director, but this is another story... ;)
 ----

 ## ![image](https://user-images.githubusercontent.com/1767160/178779745-c97c9f62-3301-4f48-8ade-ae3d302cf018.png) Technical Sessions